kangyuj0531/dsc180a-prism-data/README.md

 2. Feature generation: run `feature_engineering/feature_creation.ipynb` or import helpers from `scripts.feature_creation`.
 3. (Optional) Scoring exclusion: run `scoring_exclusions/scoring_exclusions.ipynb` to exclude consumers that does not qualify for scoring because of insufficient data.
 4. Feature selection: run notebooks in `feature_selection/` to create ranked feature lists.
-5. Model comparison: run `models/model_comparison.ipynb` to train and evaluate classifiers on selected features.
+5. Mdoel training: run any models from `models/` to train and evaluate classifiers on selected features.
+6. (Optional) Model comparison: run `models/model_comparison.ipynb` to compare selected models.

 ---

+## Outputs

+Generated outputs and evaluation artifacts are stored in the `output/` directory.
+Most notebooks save their evaluation metrics, figures, and CSV exports as notebook outputs and/or files under `output/`.
+Representative files include:

+- `output/features.csv`, `output/filtered_features.csv` — feature tables used for modeling.
+- `output/features_consensus_ordered.csv` — selected/ordered feature lists.
+- `output/consumer_dq_predictions.csv` — prediction exports and downstream consumer lists.

+To reproduce specific results, run the corresponding notebook (for example, `models/model_comparison.ipynb` for model metrics).
+Programmatic runners and evaluation scripts (if present) will also save metrics to `output/`.

 ## Docs / Website